leonsilas/BAS-CEN4802C/README.md

 Here's what this repo is for:
 Contains all the files for my Software Int, Config, and Testing course.

-Proof that I resynced to main :D
+`Proof that I resynced to main :D`

+---

+With more work now, we've been able to add some new features to our toolkit!
+- [x] JavaDoc
+- [x] JUnit

+>Keep in mind, I'm running all of this on VSC compared to Eclipse, so your results may vary with the schema I'm using.